 - Haematopoietic Stem Cell Transplantation (HSCT) (All Ages)

-- Use of Defibrotide in severe veno-occlusive disease
+- Defibrotide for severe veno-occlusive disease following stem cell transplant